emad-elsaid/emad-elsaid.github.io/_posts/2021-01-15-meta work is destroying actual work.md

 everyone in the team should be contributing to this end artifact.
 That's what solely matters the freaking thing you're selling.

-I reality that's not the only thing people in the company are doing of course.
+In reality that's not the only thing people in the company are doing of course.
 You'll find also people doing work that facilitate work for the actual people doing work.
 Like creating/closing chat channels on Slack or Hipchat or whatever people are using to communicate what they're doing.
 Or inventing meetings to